 Our campaign is about giving the people of Wales and Britain the power to make our government more democratic, more effective and more efficient.
 We believe that this can only be done legitimately through a referendum process, however we believe the process of direct democracy on its own is not enough to deliver the changes we need.
 Reforming our political system is essential but initiatives for political reform will struggle to reach the 50,000 signatures required for subjects that will be specialised, and quite boring for many of us.
 Our solution is to have a Constitutional Commission whose function is to accelerate the evolution of the political system.

-The Commission is able to create this acceleration because it has the power to send proposed reforms to the Welsh Assembly for adoption with fewer signatures than would be required to initiate an ordinary referendum.
+The Commission is able to create this acceleration because it has the power to send proposed reforms to the Welsh Assembly with fewer signatures, perhaps 10,000, than would be required to initiate an ordinary referendum.

 If the Assembly refused to adopt the reforms that were assisted by the Commission they would automatically go to referendum.
 The Commission can reject proposed legislation, but if it does the groups proposing legislation can still use the full initiative process if they can get enough support.